ewotawa/mws-restaurant-stage-1/README.md

 7. Refresh the page once, possibly twice.
 Watch for a final green-workbox-labeled line confirming the `PUT` or `POST` request completion on the server.

+8. Refresh the IndexedDB instance where you see the cached entry.
+You will see the entries disappear from the cache.

 # References, Part I